Take every opportunity to encourage your children’s use of mathematical language, says Judith Stevens…

 When children are confident in their use of number names, we sometimes assume that they have a wide vocabulary for all elements of maths too, but this isn’t always the case.
 Practitioners in an outstanding nursery class in London decided to focus on children’s mathematical vocabulary development as part of a small-scale action research project (Kent and Stevens, 2011).
 The nursery offers a stimulating, rich environment and the children are all very familiar with ‘number rhymes’ and explore these through props and experiences.

 The class teacher began by sharing the big book with two groups of children, including a group of children due to move into the Reception class at the end of the term, and a group of three-year-olds.
 The children were excited and engaged by the story, joining in animatedly with the telling.
-Unsurprisingly, when the youngest children were asked to share words which mean the same as, or are similar to ‘enormous’, the words included just ‘big’ and ‘giant’.
+Unsurprisingly, when the youngest children were asked to share words that mean the same as, or are similar to ‘enormous’, the words included just ‘big’ and ‘giant’.
 More surprisingly, the older children didn’t really use many more descriptive words, suggesting ‘big’ and ‘giant’ and also ‘gigantic’, ‘massive’ and ‘fat’ – a total of just five descriptive words.

 A short while after sharing the book, the children went home, each clutching a speech bubble.
 Every family was asked to talk about ‘size’ words with their child, and to bring back one word, written in the bubble.
 Over the following week, more than 50 words were identified, with children and families engaging enthusiastically with the task.